Neural Feature Learning in Function Space

 \section{Abstract}

-We present a novel framework for learning system design based on neural feature extractors by exploiting geometric structures in feature spaces.
-First, we introduce the feature geometry, which unifies statistical dependence and features in the same functional space with geometric structures.
-By applying the feature geometry, we formulate each learning problem as solving the optimal feature approximation of the dependence component specified by the learning setting.
-We propose a nesting technique for designing learning algorithms to learn the optimal features from data samples, which can be applied to off-the-shelf network architectures and optimizers.
-To demonstrate the application of the nesting technique, we further discuss multivariate learning problems, including conditioned inference and multimodal learning, where we present the optimal features and reveal their connections to classical approaches.
+We present a novel framework for learning system design with neural feature extractors.
+First, we introduce the feature geometry, which unifies statistical dependence and feature representations in a function space equipped with inner products.
+This connection defines function-space concepts on statistical dependence, such as norms, orthogonal projection, and spectral decomposition, exhibiting clear operational meanings.
+In particular, we associate each learning setting with a dependence component and formulate learning tasks as finding corresponding feature approximations.
+We propose a nesting technique, which provides systematic algorithm designs for learning the optimal features from data samples with off-the-shelf network architectures and optimizers.
+We further demonstrate multivariate learning applications, including conditional inference and multimodal learning, where we present the optimal features and reveal their connections to classical approaches.